npt/activity-aware-firefox/README.markdown

 ### Sending groups of tabs to a different Activity

-If you want to send whole branches of tabs to a different Firefox Profile (in our case: a Firefox window in a different Plasma Activity), you should head out to `about:addons` #' ↦ ↦ _Tree Style Tab_ ↦ _Preferences_ ↦ _Context Menu_ ↦ _Send Tabs to Other Devices with the context menu via Firefox Sync_ and follow the instructions there.
+If you want to send whole branches of tabs to a different Firefox Profile (in our case: a Firefox window in a different Plasma Activity), you should head out to `about:addons` ↦ _Tree Style Tab_ ↦ _Preferences_ ↦ _Context Menu_ ↦ _Send Tabs to Other Devices with the context menu via Firefox Sync_ and follow the instructions there.

+You will need to do this for every Profile that you want to tab trees to and from.

 ## Firefox Multi-Account Containers